 It’s no surprise that whitewater rafting tops our list of things to do in Maine in the fall; we were the first company to raft these rivers in 1976!
 Northern Outdoors offers whitewater rafting trips for people ages 8 and up from May through October, including eight special releases on the Dead River and daily trips on the Kennebec and Penobscot Rivers.
 If you’re looking for foliage, you might miss the mark on the Penobscot River as trips end the second week of September — but that doesn’t mean you can’t have an awesome early September trip over there!

-If you’re looking to see foliage, keep an eye on the Maine Foliage Report.
+If you’re looking to see foliage, keep an eye on the Forks Area Fall Foliage Report, updated weekly in September.
 Generally, our area (Zone 5) of Maine starts to see the colors change in mid September and hits peak early October.
 What does that mean for rafting?
 Well, the Kennebec River runs daily, so hit up a Kennebec River trip anytime mid September or later — including the late September turbine test for HUGE water.
 My personal fave?
 Last Blast on the Dead River — always on the first Saturday in October, with Flagstaff Dam giving us all it’s got.
 It’s big water and truly incredible views, and ends with a huge bash at our main lodge with craft beer, a cornhole tournament, and music!

 2. Fly Fishing through the Kennebec Gorge